SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 - To upgrade EspoCRM from `v5.6.14` to `v5.7.11` and from `v5.6.14` to `v5.7.11` also use [Legacy way to upgrade](https://docs.espocrm.com/administration/upgrading/#legacy-way-to-upgrade).

-- You can continue to *Upgrade* in a similar way, but periodically from version to version you can check `root_folder_of_your_environment/html` folder for the presence of the `command.php file`.
+- You can continue to *Upgrade* in a similar way, but periodically from version to version you can check `root_folder_of_your_environment/html` folder for the presence of the `command.php` file.
 Once this file appears, you can switch to the most convenient method by CLI:

 ```
 php command.php upgrade